Cheltenham: will these favourites be bankers or blowouts?

 Winner of the Triumph Hurdle two years ago and third in the Arkle last season, Majborough shortened up to a best-priced 8-11 from 6-4 for the day two feature after news emerged on Tuesday that Marine Nationale would miss the race.

-That looks fully justifies based on his authoritative display at the Dublin Racing Festival, where he recorded a RaceiQ Jump Index of 9.5, seemingly transformed by the addition of cheekpieces, and a positive ride on very testing ground by Mark Walsh.
+That looks fully justified based on his authoritative display at the Dublin Racing Festival, where he recorded a RaceiQ Jump Index of 9.5 - seemingly transformed by the addition of cheekpieces and a positive ride on very testing ground by Mark Walsh.

 This race has been a bit of a graveyard for favourite backers in recent years.
 Although Energumene and Altior have justified their position as market leaders, there has been a long list of odds-on losers in this race, including the same yard’s 2-5 favourite El Fabiolo and 2-9 favourite Douvan.